fsprojects-archive/zzarchive-FSharp.EntityFramework.MicrosoftSqlServer/README.md

 1. EF7 or later (EF6 is not supporrted)
 2. Sql Server only
-3. Full .NET framework only (Core CLR vesrion will come once F# compiler supports it)
+3. Full .NET framework only (Core CLR version will come once F# compiler provides supports for it)
 4. Limitations inherited from current RC1 version of EF7:
   - no VIEWs support
   - hierarchyid, sql_variant, geography, geometry, xml
   - others

+**Worth noting that the library doesn't attempt to extend or alter EF7 runtime semantics.

 ### Nuget package